jcaitou/square_multivendor_mern/README.md

 # UNUSED FUNCTIONS:

-startFileAction (uploadController.js) - was previously used to start specific import tasks updateUserLocations (userController.js) - replaced with the locationController.js file
+updateUserLocations (userController.js) - replaced with the locationController.js file

 # ONLY FOR OPEN BETA - GENERATING TEST ORDERS